dpk9/Minesweeper/README.md

 ## Differences from classic minesweeper (some are pedantic)
 * No custom game board
 * Face button is big
+* You CAN lose on the first click

 ## Minesweeper help
 http://www.minesweeper.info/wiki/Strategy